mrgoonie/react-vite-component-starter/README.md

 ## Publish

+- Create a new Personal Access Token (PAT) from your Github settings.
+- (If you want to publish to NPM) Create a new NPM token from your NPM settings.
+- Add your PAT and NPM token to your Github repository secrets as `NPM_TOKEN` and `PAT` respectively.
-Add this to your `.releaserc.json`:
+- Add this to your `.releaserc.json`:

 ```json
 {